 Umbilical Artery Catheter In Newborns

-- An umbilical (um-BILL-ih-kul) artery (R-ter-e) catheter is also called a "UAC".
-A UAC is a small flexible tube that is put into the artery of the umbilical cord stump.
-The umbilical cord stump sticks out of your baby's belly button.
-The umbilical cord has 1 vein and 2 arteries.
-The umbilical cord connected you to your baby before birth.
+An umbilical artery catheter (UAC) is a small flexible tube that is put into an umbilical cord stump artery.
+Your baby's umbilical cord stump has 1 vein and 2 arteries.

 Why does my baby need a UAC?

 - To draw blood samples or give a transfusion

 - To measure the amount of oxygen and other gases in your baby's blood